SeyedHamidreza/car_plate_dataset/README.md

-# car_plate_dataset
-Iranian car plate dataset: This dataset contains 220 images of several cars from different perspectives.
+# Iranian car plate dataset (IRCP datastet) :
+This dataset contains 220 images of several cars from different perspectives.
 The photos are taken under various illumination conditions and distance.